Damaniel/DamPBN/README.md

 ### Additional tools

-There are 2 tools in the 'tools' directory.
-You can build them by running `make tools` from the root of the main directory.
+There are some tools in the 'tools' directory.
+You can build the C programs them by running `make tools` from the root of the main directory.
 These tools are:

 - convert: The tool that creates picture files from PCX files.
 Run convert.exe for usage instructions